Immigrant & Refugee Support

 Refugee-Immigrant Support Coalition (RISC)

 Lowell Alliance was one of several founders of RISC, which was established in late 2016 with a mission to foster a welcoming environment for refugees and immigrants, and support their successful integration into the Lowell community.
 RISC does this through sharing information, collaborating and advocating to coordinate and increase access to services and resources.
-The coalition is currently conducting an assessment of refugee and immigrant needs in Lowell and mapping community resources to help identify gaps in services and better address newcomers’ needs.

 Please join us on the fourth Friday of each month to participate in this important work and conversation.
 For updates, add yourself to the RISC email list by contacting Mary Tauras at Lowell Alliance.